New Jersey Department of Education Office of Student Support Services 21st Century Community Learning Centers Program and Out-of-School Time Resources

 No. of Students to be served: 200

-EducationWorks (EW) proposes to continue its program at Woodrow Wilson High, East Camden Middle and Francis X. McGraw Elementary Schools.
-We plan to add a fourth program site at Cramer College Preparatory Lab Elementary School in Year 3, serving 4th, 5th and 6th graders.
-All four of the schools are geographically contiguous and form a feeder pattern.
+EducationWorks (EW) proposes to continue its program at Woodrow Wilson High School, Mastery East Camden Middle School, Mastery McGraw Elementary School and Mastery North Camden Elementary School All four of the schools are geographically contiguous and form a feeder pattern.
 This arrangement gives EW the opportunity to work with families who have children in different schools and provides an opportunity to remain connected to students over a long period of time.
-EW has implemented the Visual and Performing arts theme at the three sites and will continue this theme at Cramer Elementary.
-EW is a licensed childcare provider at McGraw and East Camden Middle and will begin formal pursuit of childcare licensure at Cramer Elementary upon formal permissions granted by NJDOE.
-This past year, we added a Program Coordinator to lead our staff in developing more enriching and school day aligned direct service to our students.
+EW has implemented the Visual and Performing arts theme at the sites and will continue to do so.
+EW is a licensed childcare provider at McGraw and East Camden Middle, Wilson and will complete the childcare licensure process at North Camden upon formal permissions granted by NJDOE.

-In order to enhance program effectiveness and improve student outcomes, EW will continue to align the after school programs with the school day, collaborate with school staff, train program staff in action research and sustain a strong Advisory Board.
+In order to enhance program effectiveness and improve student outcomes, EW will continue to align the afterschool programs with the school day, collaborate with school staff, train program staff in action research and sustain a strong advisory board.
 School day teachers will continue to provide academic remediation to students after school.
-Action research will continue to be used effective tool in improving programming.
-Staff members and stakeholders, including new Cramer program staff, will meet on a monthly basis to serve as "critical friends."
-This year we had a more active Advisory Board that met bimonthly and worked with staff to develop greater relationships with a number of new collaborators, including the Urban Swim Program, the Urban Promise Academy, Rutgers Career Center, and the Asia Adams Save OUR Children Foundation.
-These relationships have bolstered support for free programs for our participants and will be sustained in Year 3.
+Action research will continue to be used as it is an effective tool in improving programming.
+Staff members and stakeholders, including new North Camden program staff, will meet on a monthly basis to serve as "critical friends."
+This year we will continue to leverage the partnerships already developed and we are adding new partnerships to provide additional programming with collaborators such as the YMCA of Burlington County, Vetri Community Partnership, Hispanic Family Center and Rutgers SnapEd.
+These relationships have bolstered support for more robust and some free programs for our participants and will be sustained beyond the grant.

 Summer programs have provided enriching and enjoyable activities to youth.
-EW will proceed to provide summer programming to students after the mandated Camden City School District's half-day summer program.
-Elementary and middle school students will participate in two physical activities, each twice a week, for an hour and in inquiry-based activities that will initiate in the first week and be guided by student discussions.
+EW will continue to provide summer programming to Elementary and middle school students will participate in two physical activities, each twice a week, for an hour and in inquiry-based activities that will initiate in the first week and be guided by student discussions.
 Our high school programming will center on workforce development and career exploration and will provide programming to students in summer school and rising 9th graders in the Summer Bridge program.
 Summer Bridge workshops will cover the areas of study skills, peer pressure, bullying prevention, and communication.
-For high school youth, we will offer "the Breakfast Club" with breakfast, tutoring, and homework assistance, and "All About the Benjamins," a career exploration and work-readiness training program.
+For high school youth, we will offer a career exploration and work-readiness training program.